wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/jms_examples/rabbitmq-examples.md

-# RabbitMQ Use Cases
+# RabbitMQ Examples

-The following are some of the main RabbitMQ use cases of WSO2 Micro Integrator.
+The following are some examples on how to use RabbitMQ with WSO2 Micro Integrator.

+## Prerequisites

-Before executing the use cases need to [connect WSO2 Micro Integrator with RabbitMQ](https://ei.docs.wso2.com/en/latest/micro-integrator/setup/brokers/configure-with-rabbitMQ/).
+Before executing the use cases, you need to [connect WSO2 Micro Integrator to RabbitMQ](https://ei.docs.wso2.com/en/latest/micro-integrator/setup/brokers/configure-with-rabbitMQ/).

 ## Micro Integrator as a RabbitMQ Message Consumer

-This section describes how the Micro Integrator can be configured as a RabbitMQ message consumer.

 The following is a sample scenario that demonstrates how WSO2 Micro Integrator is configured to listen to a rabbitMQ queue, consume messages, and send the messages to an HTTP back­-end service.